sdziallas/comp55/docs/labs/61-UseCasePic.md

 # Use Case Diagram Mini-Lab

-For today's lab we are going to go the **use case diagram**, which is a part of **UML** which stands for *Unified Modeling Language*.
+For today's lab, we are going to learn about the **use case diagram**, which is a part of **UML** which stands for *Unified Modeling Language*.

 ## UML Intro

-UML is good for getting a high level understanding of a piece of software and how different components interact with one anohter.
+UML is good for getting a high-level understanding of a piece of software and how different components interact with one another.
 While this can sound scary,
 *"UM-What?!?
 You want to introduce us to ANOTHER language!?!"*, don't fret.